jimwangzx/P.R.I.D.E/README.md

 <h2>Comments</h2>
 <p> Something is definitely wrong, but can't yet figure it out.</p>
 <p> As of now, the implementation just shows how the system may work, it doesn't fetch credentials from a password manager to create identicons at the client side.
 It has proven to be challenging and I won't go that deep unless I am sure this scheme is foolproof.
-For testing purposes, I created another database which acts as a storage unit for credentials - imitating a password manager.</p>
+For testing purposes, I created another database which acts as a storage unit for credentials, imitating a password manager.</p>